 Funds and Resources: Overview

 An innovation to combine concessional lending operations with ordinary capital resources balance sheet aims to enhance ADB’s lending capacity.
-Read more about combining ADB’s Asian Development Fund (ADF) and Ordinary Capital Resources (OCR).
+This was unanimously endorsed by ADB's Board of Governors in May 2015 and takes effect in 2017.
+With this reform, ADB’s financing capacity will increase to $20 billion by 2020.
+Read more about combining ADB’s Asian Development Fund and Ordinary Capital Resources.

 ADB operations reached an all-time high of $31.5 billion in 2016, a 17% increase from $26.9 billion in 2015.